CMU-17313Q/nodebb-f24-gaurdiansofthegit/UserGuide.md

 ### Conclusion ###

 The Anonymous Post feature is a crucial addition for educational platforms, fostering a safe environment for students to discuss sensitive topics without fear of exposure.
 This functionality, backed by clear usage guidelines, ensures the feature is reliable and ready for deployment.
-For further details or customization, refer to the source code in `src/topics/posts.js` or ‘src/topics/create.js’ under the branch ‘backend_anonymous_fhaddad’
+For further details or customization, refer to the source code in `src/topics/posts.js` or ‘src/topics/create.js’ under the branch ‘backend_anonymous_fhaddad’ \
+---

+# Feature 4: Dynamically Change the Navigation Header Based on URL

+## As a user, I want the navigation header to display relevant category shortcuts so that I can quickly navigate between key sections of the forum.

+### How to Use the Dynamic Navigation Header
+When users navigate through different sections of the forum, the navigation header dynamically updates to display category shortcuts such as **Announcements**, **General Discussion**, **Blogs**, and **Comments & Feedback**.
+This allows users to quickly access different categories from any page.

+- To navigate between pages, simply click the appropriate button in the header.
+- To return to the categories page, click on the **NodeBB logo** in the top left.
+- On the home page (where all categories are listed), the dynamic navigation header will not display to avoid repetition.

+### Example
+If a user is on the **General Discussion** page, the header will display links to **Announcements**, **Blogs**, and **Comments & Feedback**, but **General Discussion** will not appear since the user is already on that page.

+### Automated Tests

+#### Test Suite Location
+All automated tests for the **Dynamic Navigation Header** feature can be found under:
+`test/categories.js`

+The source code for this feature can be found in the following template file:
+`node_modules/nodebb-theme-harmony/templates/partials/header/brand.tpl`

+#### What Is Being Tested
+- **Dynamic Link Rendering**: Ensures that the correct links are dynamically displayed based on the current page.
+- **Category-Specific Links**: Validates that the link to the current category is not displayed in the navigation header.
+- **Default Behavior**: Checks that the navigation header behaves as expected when no specific categories are selected (i.e., on the categories page).

+### Conclusion
+This feature improves the user experience by allowing quick navigation between categories without overwhelming users with redundant or unnecessary links.
+It makes the header more functional and adaptive to the current page, helping users find the content they need more efficiently.